NGPVAN/job-descriptions/director-of-engineering.md

 Actual minimum requirements
 ---------------------------

-Unless you are really famous, we are not open to considering candidates with less than two years of software engineering management experience.
+We are not open to considering candidates with less than two years of software engineering management experience.
+(We are probably still hiring for your background in a different role, though!)

 What we're looking for
 ----------------------